 With so many advances in air freight movement, it has become the preferred mode of transport, especially with retail goods which need to reach the destination quickly, and air freight dramatically reduces the distance between two points.

 Sea freight is preferred for shipments that need to travel great distances spanning vast oceans.

 Naturally, the further the distance, the longer the transit.

 Due to capacity, weight, and safety factors, air freight is somewhat limited in the type of cargo it can carry.

-Air freight is used mostly in the transport of unitized cargoes.
+Air freight is used primarily for the transport of unitized cargoes.
 There are, of course, exceptions where entire flights are chartered to carry cargo for a single project.
-For extreme projects, shippers can use the Antonov An-225 Mriya which is the largest airplane in the world.
+For extreme projects, shippers can use the Antonov An-225 Mriya, which is the largest airplane in the world.
 At 275 feet in length with a 290-foot wingspan and a maximum takeoff weight of 640 tons, it can carry up to 250 tons of cargo.

-This is probably where sea freight has an absolute advantage over air freight as you are able to carry any type of goods in containers.
+This is probably where sea freight has an absolute advantage over air freight as you can carry any type of goods in containers.

 Apart from the traditional parcel or box freight, sea freight is also used to transport heavy equipment, cranes, project cargoes, etc.

 OOCL Hong Kong is the largest container ship yet built and has a capacity of 21,413 TEUs

 This mode is chosen mainly due to its quick transit time and its usually reliable scheduled arrival and departure times.